-- You are required to submit a certified copy of your academic transcript(s) (formal record of papers taken and grades received) if you have not submitted to IPENZ already. - Summarise your work history but include a representative sample of specific engineering projects or activities that evidence the development or application of the knowledge profile. - Rather than listing all your CPD activities, provide details of those activities that have extended your professional engineering knowledge in your discipline and field and have assisted you to develop the knowledge profile of a professional engineer.
-A summary of all relevant activities - including those going beyond the most recent 6 years - will assist knowledge assessors in assessing your engineering knowledge.
+- You are required to submit a certified copy of your academic transcript(s) (formal record of papers taken and grades received) if you have not submitted to IPENZ already. - Summarise your work history but include the development or application of the knowledge profile. - Rather than listing all your CPD activities, provide details of those activities that have extended your professional engineering knowledge in your discipline and field and have assisted you to develop the knowledge profile of a professional engineer.
+A summary of all relevant activities including those going beyond the most recent 6 years will assist knowledge assessors in assessing your engineering knowledge.
 Assessors will be looking for how any gap between your qualification and a Washington Accord qualification has been bridged by your CPD. - The word document is formatted to allow you expand a text box if required.